Resource-Constrained Shortest Path with Polytopic Reset Sets

 \section{Methodology}

-In this section, we first define key characteristics that describe the path that solves Problem 1.
-From these properties, we construct a resource-constrained graph to determine the ordered sequence of replenishment polytopes in which the shortest feasible path will visit.
-Finally, we apply convex programming on the obtained sequence to get the exact optimal path as the problem is now reduced to a GCS problem.
+In this section, we first define key characteristics that describe the optimal path in Problem~1.
+We solve Problem~1 in two stages: a resource-constrained graph search identifies the ordered sequence of replenishment regions visited by the shortest feasible path, and convex programming refines the path within that sequence to optimality, reducing Problem~1 to a (GCS) problem.